Senior Policy Analyst; Lecturer with the rank of Professor, Woodrow Wilson School and Molecular Biology

 - Vaccine Policy

-A leading expert on vaccine development and infectious diseases in the developing world with awards and recognitions in tropical medicine research and international health policy, Dr. Mahmoud currently teaches at Princeton University.
-Dr. Mahmoud previously served as President of Merck Vaccines and Management Committee member for Merck Company, and Chairman of Medicine and Physician in Chief at Case Western University School of Medicine and University Hospitals of Cleveland.
+A leading expert on vaccine development and infectious diseases in the developing world with awards and recognitions in tropical medicine research and international health policy, Dr. Mahmoud taught at Princeton University.
+Dr. Mahmoud served as president of Merck Vaccines and management committee member for Merck Company, and chairman of medicine and physician in chief at Case Western University School of Medicine and University Hospitals of Cleveland.
 Dr. Mahmoud's academic pursuits focused on investigations of host resistance to helminthic infections and strategies for their control.
-At Merck, Dr. Mahmoud led the effort to develop four new vaccines including: combination of Measles, Mumps, Rubella and Varicella; Rota Virus; Shingles and Human Papillomavirus.
+At Merck, Dr. Mahmoud led the effort to develop four new vaccines including: combination of measles, mumps, rubella and varicella; rota virus; shingles and human papillomavirus.
 Dr. Mahmoud received his M.D. degree from the University of Cairo in 1963 and Ph.D. from the University of London, School of Hygiene and Tropical Medicine in 1971.
 He was elected to membership of the Institute of Medicine of the National Academy of Sciences in 1987.
 He received the Bailey K. Ashford Award of the American Society of Tropical Medicine and Hygiene in 1983, and the Squibb Award of the Infectious Diseases Society of America in 1984.
-He served on the National Advisory Allergy and Infectious Diseases Council and is a past president of the Central Society for Clinical Research and the International Society for Infectious Diseases.
-Dr. Mahmoud is currently serving as Chairman of the Board of the International Vaccine Institute, Seoul, South Korea and as Co-Chair of the National Academy of Science Committee on Science and Technology in the Department of State.
+He served on the National Advisory Allergy and Infectious Diseases Council and was a past president of the Central Society for Clinical Research and the International Society for Infectious Diseases.
+Dr. Mahmoud served as chairman of the board of the International Vaccine Institute, Seoul, South Korea and as co-chair of the National Academy of Science Committee on Science and Technology in the U.S. Department of State.